-Don’t expect the all-you-can-eat buffet to be a culinary delight.
-“Most all-inclusive stays come with all the food you can eat, food that’s usually themed differently depending on the venue you visit and that is available, at one location or another, 24 hours a day,” explains Gabe Saglie.
-“However, there are many offer options to elevate your culinary experience for an affordable cost, like $20-$40 per person.
-If you’re on a special vacation and need to spruce up dinner one night, this may well be a worthwhile option as it opens you up to a finer dining experience.”
-Saglie suggests reading up on the added-fee dining options at your all-inclusive before traveling, because the best restaurants book up quickly even months in advance, even at the best all-inclusive resorts in the world.
+Don't expect the all-you-can-eat buffet to be a culinary delight.
+"Most all-inclusive stays come with all the food you can eat, food that's usually themed differently depending on the venue you visit and that is available, at one location or another, 24 hours a day," explains Gabe Saglie.
+"However, there are many offer options to elevate your culinary experience for an affordable cost, like $20-$40 per person.
+If you're on a special vacation and need to spruce up dinner one night, this may well be a worthwhile option as it opens you up to a finer dining experience."
+Saglie suggests reading up on the added-fee dining options at your all-inclusive before traveling because the best restaurants book up quickly even months in advance, even at the best all-inclusive resorts in the world.

 While you may be getting more bang for your buck, all-inclusive vacations can actually be major diet hazards thanks to carb-heavy buffets and tons of sugary snacks.
 "If you are trying to not overeat, then the all-inclusive option can be hazardous to your health," says Ryan Pyle, travel expert and Travel Channel host.
 "The value of paying for an endless supply of food is not the best if your goal is to maintain your weight."
 Watch out for these foods you should avoid on vacation.

 Your favorite drink will probably cost extra